 WORLD HISTORY THEORY AND PRACTICE:

-St. John's University's History department convenes its first World History Theory and Practice conference in order to advance theories and to consider practices of world history.
+ST. JOHN'S UNIVERSITY HISTORY DEPARTMENT convenes its second World History Theory and Practice conference in order to advance theories and to consider practices of world history.
 The conference will offer panels on both research and teaching with the aim of fostering research-driven conversations on the teaching of world history.
-Topics for the first conference on "States, Borders, and Migrations" may include, but are not limited to, the development of the state and sovereignty in global perspective, empires and imperialism, the migration and exchange of popular culture, the erosion of state power, political culture and mass movements, the global history of coerced and free migrations, and the application of theory, research, social media, and other technologies to classroom practice.